lemirser/MachineLearning/README.md

 Activate your venv, then run the commands below on your command line.
 ```
+# For MiniConda3
+conda env export > environment.yml

+# For pipenv
 pipenv shell
 pip freeze > requirements.txt
 ```

 ## Clone Github repository to your local path